emissary-ingress/emissary/docs/topics/install/index.md

 ## Container Images
-Although our installation guides will favor using the `docker.io` container registry, did you know we publish the Ambassador Edge Stack and Ambassador API Gateway releases on multiple registries?
+Although our installation guides will favor using the `docker.io` container registry, we publish the Ambassador Edge Stack and Ambassador API Gateway releases to multiple registries.

-Starting with version 1.0.0, you can pull the `ambassador` and `aes` images from multiple public registries:
+Starting with version 1.0.0, you can pull the `ambassador` and `aes` images from any of the following registries:
 - `docker.io/datawire/`
 - `quay.io/datawire/`
 - `gcr.io/datawire/`

-We want to give you flexibility, and independence from a hosting platform's uptime to support your production needs for Ambassador Edge Stack or Ambassador API Gateway.
+We want to give you flexibility and independence from a hosting platform's uptime to support your production needs for Ambassador Edge Stack or Ambassador API Gateway.
 Read more about [Running Ambassador in Production](../running).